SYKM

 Suzy Spencer: a working mother and part-time television producer, in the village of Tarnfield in the north of England, in the Norbridge Chronicles, by Lis Howell

-Spenser: ex-boxer, ex-state cop turned private eye in Boston, Massachusetts by Robert B. Parker
+Spenser: ex-boxer, ex-state cop turned private eye, in Boston, Massachusetts, by Robert B. Parker

-Spraggue, Michael III: wealthy actor and ex-PI in Boston, Massachusetts by Linda Barnes
+Michael Spraggue III: wealthy actor and ex-PI in Boston, Massachusetts, by Linda Barnes

 Cole Springer: former Secret Service agent and saloonkeeper, in Aspen, Colorado, by W.L.
 Ripley